PetitPoissonL/Installation-and-configuration-of-ZooKeeper/README.md

-# Installation and configuration of ZooKeeper for the project [Spark real-time project](https://github.com/PetitPoissonL/Spark_Streaming_Real_Time)
+# Installation and configuration of ZooKeeper for [Spark real-time project](https://github.com/PetitPoissonL/Spark_Streaming_Real_Time)
 This guide provides detailed steps to install and configure Apache ZooKeeper on a cluster of three servers: `hadoop102`, `hadoop103`, and `hadoop104`.
 ZooKeeper is a high-performance coordination service for distributed applications.

 ## Prerequisites